sharad-sharma/JsonPowerDB/README.md

 Description:

-  I tried to implement post operation and get operation in shortes possible code.
+  I tried to implement post operation and get operation in shortest possible code.
 With the use of jpdb-common.js library funcions.
   All the code in main.js is commented so any one can understand the inner working of my simplistic project.

 Benefits of using JsonPowerDB